 There are a number of research teams in organizations and communities who are working on mobile learning.
 Many research studies and projects have been completed on the use of mobile technology in education and training.
-Additionally, work is already in progress in various countries around the world on related topics such as, learning in different contexts, learning while on the move, and the use of handheld computers in learning.
-This is evident by the nine use cases that are included in Annexes A through I. In addition, work is in progress on some of these issues at the W3C and the ITU-T.
+Additionally, work is already in progress in various countries around the world on related topics such as learning in different contexts, learning while on the move and the use of handheld computers in learning.

-As this work progresses, it is essential to prepare the groundwork to ensure that the design, development, implementation and evaluation of mobile learning within learning, education and training environments will take place in a manner that is seamless, flexible and integrated.
+It is important that the design, development, implementation and evaluation of mobile learning within learning, education and training environments takes place in a manner that is seamless, flexible and integrated.
 In short, mobile technology needs to be seamlessly integrated into teaching and learning activities that are supported by information and communication technology (ICT) in general.
-A review of models and frameworks for designing mobile learning experiences described different learning strategies for using mobile technologies in learning.^[11] These include: (1) context-aware learning where learners can learn in their own context using wireless connection, global positioning systems, satellite connection and mobile apps; (2) seamless and ubiquitous learning on the go and learning from anywhere because of the portability of mobile technologies - learning strategy is important for the nomadic learners who move from one location to the next; (3) game-based learning where learners are presented with different scenarios and challenges during the learning process; (4) mobile computer-supported collaborated learning where students use mobile technologies to interact to complete learning activities in groups.
+A review of models and frameworks for designing mobile learning experiences described different learning strategies for using mobile technologies in learning^[11].
+These include:

+- a) context-aware learning where learners can learn in their own context using wireless connection, global positioning systems, satellite connection and mobile apps; - b) seamless and ubiquitous learning on the go and learning from anywhere because of the portability of mobile technologies; this learning strategy is important for the nomadic learners who move from one location to the next;